LarsenDX/homebridge-mhacwifi1-v2/README.md

 Note: vaneposition denotes the default position when SwingMode is disabled.

 Note: The LAN API does not have a humidity data point.
-We hardcode it 50% to meet the requirements of the HomeKit  Humidifier Dehumidifier  service.
+We hardcode it to 50% in order to meet the requirements of the HomeKit  Humidifier Dehumidifier  service.